kateBea/Mikoto/README.md

 # Building

-Clone the repository, at the moment I only tested building on Linux.
+Clone the repository.
 The project already comes with a CMake file ready to use.
+At the moment I only tested building on Linux, the process should be similar on Windows.
+If you have Visual Studio installed, CMake will generate VS project files by default, open the solution file and build the project from there.
+In case you have CLion, you could also just the CMake as a project and build just fine.
+The following steps just show how to build from a terminal.

 ```shell
   # Clone the repository to your desired directory